 - Guillain-Barré syndrome, which is when the immune system attacks nerves in the limbs

-While you might get a back injection to relieve your pain, some of these injections can also help your doctor to diagnose what’s wrong with your back.
+While back injections can be used as a treatment to relieve your symptoms, some injections can also be used for diagnostic purposes to determine what’s wrong with your back.

-These types of injections include selective nerve root blocks, facet joint injections, and more.
+These types of injections include epidural steroid injections, selective nerve root blocks, facet joint injections, and others.

-These injections have the benefit of giving you a bit of pain relief – usually up to 12 hours – and by doing so, they can show your doctor what’s wrong.
+These injections have the benefit of giving you a bit of pain relief – usually up to 12 hours from a medicine like Marcaine– and they can show your doctor what’s wrong.